remillet/Tools/scripts/csops/README.md

 csdeployreports
 ```
 ##### Description
-Copies the JRXML files for this deployment into the reports directory, and cleans out the existing compiled reports.
+Copies report JRXML files for this deployment into the cspace reports directory, and removes existing compiled reports.
 CollectionSpace will recompile them as needed.

 ### cssetup - perform one-time set up of a new CollectionSpace service